pujoey/John-Titor/README.md

 As an experienced game player, I would like to see a game that includes elements of resource management/team building/research new technology

 * Team - I would like to see a set of friends in the beginning that have different skill sets to contribute to your team because this allows the characters as guide to game story progression and alert me to random events.

-* Resource Management- As a player, I gain research point when I climb different research tree because this gives me an advantage in research progression

-* Technology Tree - Tree of technology to research because it allows me to take different paths based on my decisions.

 * Randomized Events - events that strengthen or hinders my research speed because this adds element of surprise which is adds fun and expectation.